Rates of Convergence for Chains of Expansive Markov Operators: Examples: Stochastic Optimization and Inconsistent Nonconvex Feasibility

 Another prevalent algorithm for nonconvex problems is the Douglas-Rachford algorithm \cite{LionsMercier79}.
 This is based on compositions of {\em reflected resolvents}:

-Algorithm \ref{algo:sdr} has been studied for solving large-scale, convex optimization and monotone inclusions (see for example \cite{Pesquet19, Cevher2018}).
-The result below opens the analysis to nonconvex, nonmonotone problems. \begin{prop} On the Euclidean space $(\Rn, \|\cdot\|)$, suppose the following hold: \begin{enumerate}[(a)] \item there is a $\tau_g$ such that for all $i\in I_g$, the (limiting) subdifferential $\partial g_i$ satisfies
+Algorithm \ref{algo:sdr} has been studied for solving large-scale, convex optimization and monotone inclusions (see for example \cite{Pesquet19} and \cite{Cevher2018}).
+Proposition \ref{t:sdr} below opens the analysis to nonconvex, nonmonotone problems; the setting for this statement is given by the following assumptions. \begin{assumption} On the Euclidean space $(\Rn, \|\cdot\|)$ the following assumptions hold. \begin{enumerate}[(a)] \item There is a $\tau_g$ such that for all $i\in I_g$, the (limiting) subdifferential $\partial g_i$ satisfies

-at all points $(x^+, z)\in \gph\partial g_i$ and $(y^+, w)\in \gph\partial g_i$ where $z = x-x^+$ for $\{x^+\}= \Jcal_{g_i}(x)$ for any $x\in G\subset \Rn$ and where $w = y-y^+$ for $\{y^+\}= \Jcal_{g_i}(y)$ for any $y\in G$. \item there is a $\tau_f$ such that for all $i\in I_f$, the (limiting) subdifferential $\partial f_i$ satisfies
+at all points $(x^+, z)\in \gph\partial g_i$ and $(y^+, w)\in \gph\partial g_i$ where $z = x-x^+$ for $\{x^+\}= \Jcal_{\partial g_i}(x)$ for any $x\in G\subset \Rn$ and where $w = y-y^+$ for $\{y^+\}= \Jcal_{\partial g_i}(y)$ for any $y\in G$. \item There is a $\tau_f$ such that for all $i\in I_f$, the (limiting) subdifferential $\partial f_i$ satisfies